fairygui/FairyGUI-unity/README.md

 FairyGUI also fully encapsulates all input methods.
 Whether mouse, single touch, multi-touch, or VR handle input, developers can use the same code to handle interaction.<br>

+The library was designed to work with Unity 5.6 and above, but is currently only tested with Unity 2018 and above.

 ![](images/2015-11-10_000547.png)

 ![](images/2015-11-10_001320.png)